iredmail/docs/en_US/integrations/0-integration.mlmmj.pgsql.md

 We will show you how to integrate both mlmmj and mlmmjadmin in this tutorial.

-## Backup LDAP data first
+## Backup SQL database first

-Although we don't modify any existing LDAP data in this tutorial, but it's a good idea to backup it now before you adding any new mailing lists.
+Although we don't modify any existing SQL data in this tutorial, but it's a good idea to backup it now before you adding any new mailing lists.

-* For OpenLDAP, please run command `bash /var/vmail/backup/backup_openldap.sh` to backup.
-* For OpenBSD ldapd, please run command `bash /var/vmail/backup/backup_ldapd.sh` to backup.
+Please run command `bash /var/vmail/backup/backup_pgsql.sh` to backup SQL databases.

 ## Create required system account